Norvik-Ucraft/NLP-Course/README.md

 Spacy works with a Pipeline object and the main idea here is that there is an `nlp()` function from spacy automatically takes raw text and performs a series of operations to tag, parse, and describe the text data.

+Spacy will isolate punctuation that does not form an integral part of a word.
+Quotation marks, commas, and punctuation at the end of a sentence will be assigned their own token.
+However, punctuation that exists as part of an email address, website or numerical value will be kept as part of the token.

 ## What is NLTK?
 NLTK - Natural Language Toolkit is a very popular open source.
 It provides many functionalities, but includes less efficient implementations.